NAKAMURA KICHIEMON I

 Comments:

 Nakamura Kichiemon I was one of the best tachiyaku actors of the twentieth century and had a major influence on Kabuki, helping a lot for the transmission of classic roles, which he had the chance in his prime to closely see performed by stage giants like Ichikawa Danjûrô IX or Ichikawa Danzô VII.
-He also deviced himself many kata, which are called Kichiemon kata.
+He also deviced himself many kata, which were called Kichiemon kata.
 His troupe, the Kichiemon Gekidan, was the most active one in post-WW2 Japan.

 Nakamura Kichiemon I's best roles: Shunkan ("Shunkan"), Kôchiyama Sôshun ("Kôchiyama"), Takebe Genzô ("Terakoya"), Ichijô Ôkura ("Ichijô Ôkura Monogatari"), Banzui Chôbê ("Yudono no Chôbê"), Jirôzaemon ("Kagotsurube Sato no Eizame"), Takechi Mitsuhide ("Badarai no Mitsuhide"), Matsuura Shizunobu ("Matsuura no Taiko"), Benkei ("Kanjinchô"), Sasaki Moritsuna ("Moritsuna Jinya"), Kumagai Jirô Naozane ("Kumagai Jin'ya"), Yatagorô Genshichi ("Kamiyui Shinza"), Daihanji no Kiyosumi ("Imoseyama Onna Teikin"), Kiuchi Sôgo ("Sakura Giminden") and Ôboshi Yuranosuke ("Kanadehon Chûshingura").

 Nakamura Kichiemon I was particularly interested in the warrior Katô Kiyomasa and many new dramas were written especially for him in this role.
-He gathered them and others dramas in a special collection of six plays called Shûzan Jisshu, which includes "Nijô-jô no Kiyomasa", "Urusanjô no Kiyomasa", "Kumamotojô no Kiyomasa", "Matsuura no Taiko", "Yasaku no Kamabara" and "Kiyomasa Seichûroku".
+He gathered them and others dramas in a special collection of six plays called Shûzan Jisshu, which included "Nijô-jô no Kiyomasa", "Urusanjô no Kiyomasa", "Kumamotojô no Kiyomasa", "Matsuura no Taiko", "Yasaku no Kamabara" and "Kiyomasa Seichûroku".

 "Nakamura Kichiemon, a member of the Kabukiza company, is a meteor-like actor, having risen rapidly and by sheer ability, for he has little ancestral prestige to enhance his reputation.
 He has no pretensions to boast of as a dancer, but in the loyalty characters of the Kabuki masterpieces, in creating afresh the rôles left by Chikamatsu Monzaemon, Takeda Izumo, and Chikamatsu Hanji, he is unsurpassed." (written in 1925, when Kichiemon was at the end of his thirties, by Zoë Kincaid in "Kabuki, the Popular Stage of Japan")